Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 Can mobility scooter go on public transport?

-As society progresses towards inclusivity, modern transportation systems are constantly evolving to accommodate all needs, including mobility scooter users.
+As society progresses towards inclusivity, modern transportation systems constantly evolve to accommodate all needs, including mobility scooter users.
 These changes symbolise societal progress and empower individuals to lead active, independent lives.

 National and Local Public Transport Regulations